LXC-9349/pjfun-blog/README.en.md

 ### Create a New Article

-1. Create a Markdown, HTML, or TXT file under `public/content/`
+1. Create a Markdown, HTML, TXT, PDF, Word, or Excel file under `public/content/`
-2. For Markdown files, use the following Frontmatter format:
+2. For Markdown files, use the following Frontmatter format (other formats use `.desc.json` or `.desc.yaml` config files):

 ```markdown
 ---